A Spectral sequence for polynomially bounded cohomology: Polynomially bounded cohomology

-\begin{defn} An extension $G$ of a finitely generated group $Q$ by a finitely generated group $H$ is said to be a polynomial extension if there is some cross section yielding a factor set of polynomial growth and inducing a polynomial action of $Q$ on $H$. \end{defn}
+\begin{defn} An extension $G$ of a finitely generated group $Q$ by a finitely generated group $H$ is said to be a \underline{polynomial extension} if there is some cross section yielding a factor set of polynomial growth and inducing a polynomial action of $Q$ on $H$. \end{defn}

-An important consequence of this definition is that the word-length function on $H$ is polynomially equivalent to the word-length function on $G$ restricted to $H$. \begin{lem} Let $G$ be a polynomial extension of the finitely generated group $Q$ by the finitely generated group $H$.
-Then there exists constants $C$ and $r$ such that for all $h \in H$ we have $\ell(h) \leq \ell_H(h) \leq C(1 + \ell(h) )^r$. \end{lem} \proof The right hand side of this inequality is Lemma 1.4 of \cite{N}.
-The left hand side is obvious as the generators of $G$ contain a subset generating $H$. \endproof It follows that $\mathcal{S}_{\ell_H}H = \mathcal{S}_{\ell|_H}H$.
+An important consequence of this definition is that the word-length function on $H$ is polynomially equivalent to the word-length function on $G$ restricted to $H$.
+The following follows from Lemma 1.4 of \cite{N}, and ensures that $\mathcal{S}_{\ell_H}H = \mathcal{S}_{\ell|_H}H$. \begin{lem} Let $G$ be a polynomial extension of the finitely generated group $Q$ by the finitely generated group $H$.
+There exists constants $C$ and $r$ such that for all $h \in H$, $\ell(h) \leq \ell_H(h) \leq C(1 + \ell(h) )^r$. \end{lem}